elastisys/compliantkubernetes/README.md

 ## Deployment

-GitHub Actions will deploy the `master` branch automatically.
+GitHub Actions will deploy the `main` branch automatically.